Graduate Certificate in Health Service Management (Aged Care)

 The Graduate Certificate award has been created and specified in the Australian Qualifications Framework as part of the Federal Government’s response to COVID-19.
 These courses are currently only available to students in 2020-2021.
 Students who enrol in but not are able to complete their Graduate Certificate in 2021 will be supported to transfer into alternative courses of study in the Australian Institute of Health Service Management.

-Australian Bachelor Degree or equivalent level standard in any other institution in an unrelated discipline and a minimum of one year relevant work experience in the health sector
+For admission to this degree you need to have: Australian Bachelor Degree or equivalent and a minimum of one year relevant work experience in the health sector

 Work and Life